AI, progress & app workflow

 Section 2

-For "Why AI-supported focus cues needs human judgment in the loop", the reader should leave with a calmer rule of thumb.
-During a low-energy week where consistency matters more than ambition, "Why AI-supported focus cues needs human judgment in the loop" has one practical test: whether anything changes in behavior.
-A useful answer for "Why AI-supported focus cues needs human judgment in the loop" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
-Try the smallest version first for "Why AI-supported focus cues needs human judgment in the loop": treat reminders as support rather than a score.
-Then ask whether.
+For "Human judgment: AI supported focus cues", the reader should leave with a calmer rule of thumb.
+During a low-energy week where consistency matters more than ambition, "Human judgment: AI supported focus cues" has one practical test: whether anything changes in behavior.
+A useful answer for "Human judgment: AI supported focus cues" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
+Try the smallest version first for "Human judgment: AI supported focus cues": treat reminders as support rather than a score.
+Then ask whether focus-area selection would reduce friction for "Human judgment: AI supported focus cues" or simply add another.

 Section 3